robusta-dev/robusta/README.md

 # About Robusta
 Robusta is a troubleshooting and automations platform for Kubernetes.
 It streamlines everything that happens **after** you deploy your application.
 It is somewhat like Zapier/IFTTT for devops, with an emphasis on prebuilt useful automations and not just "build your own".

+**New: [Use Robusta to debug and profile Python applications running on Kubernetes](https://home.robusta.dev/python/?from=github).
+No prior setup needed.**

 [Read the docs for more info](https://docs.robusta.dev/master/?from=github) or see screenshots and demos at [robusta.dev](http://robusta.dev/?from=github)

 ## Examples